academe/omnipay-adyen/README.md

 The data is signed, and if the signature is invalid then an exception will be thrown during the `send()` operation.

-The get further details about the authorisation, the transaction will need to be fetched from the gateway using the API.
+To get further details about the authorisation, the transaction will need to be fetched from the gateway using the API.
 This result just gives you the overall result, and returns your `transactionId` so you can confirm it is the result of the transaction you are expecting